 I Don't Want to Take Prednisone for PMR: Are Corticosteroids Necessary?

-My mother was diagnosed with PMR years ago, and since then, I've watched her struggle with prednisone ever since.
-As a result of taking corticosteroids she got cataracts, agonized about gained weight, gritted her teeth through steroid-induced anger ("roid rage"), and still struggled with pain.
-To me, it seems like the side effects of the "treatment" are as bad as the disease itself.
+My mother was diagnosed with PMR years ago, and I've watched her struggle with prednisone ever since.
+As a result of taking corticosteroids, she got cataracts, agonized about gaining weight, gritted her teeth through steroid-induced anger ("'roid rages"), and still struggled with pain.
+To me it seems like the side effects of the "treatment" are as bad as the disease itself.

 So when I was diagnosed with PMR three years later, I thought twice before taking the prednisone my doctor prescribed for me.
-Watching what it had done to her convinced me not to jump on the corticosteroid bandwagon and to look for other ways to deal with the pain.
+Watching what it had done to her convinced me not to jump on the corticosteroid bandwagon and to look for other ways to deal with the pain instead.

-Because despite their effectiveness in reducing inflammation and pain, corticosteroids can cause disproportionate damage in PMR-sufferers: The use of prednisone increases the risk of mortality1, and up to 81% of patients develop adverse affects to prednisone within the first year2.
-There is a dependence on corticosteroid therapy, despite an increased tendency for negative long-term effects.
+Because despite their effectiveness in reducing inflammation and pain, corticosteroids can cause disproportionate damage: The use of prednisone increases the risk of mortality1, and up to 81% of patients develop adverse reactions to prednisone within the first year2.
+There is a dependence on corticosteroid therapy and steroids are over-prescribed, despite the fact that long-term steroid use tends to have cumulative negative effects.
 Doctors should try to prescribe the minimum possible dose to control symptoms, but getting the right dosage is a constant battle.

 For most, facing the pain of PMR without the help of prednisone is simply impossible.
-But those who are at greater risk of prednisone's side effects, those dealing with lower levels of pain, or those who have high pain thresholds might want to try to avoid corticosteroids or delay their use for as long as possible.
+But those who are at greater risk of prednisone's side effects, anyone who experiences lower levels of pain, and people who have high pain thresholds might want to try to avoid corticosteroids or delay their use for as long as possible.
 Here's why.